 1

-General dentists may be adequately covered at $2M, but practices offering implants, oral surgery, sedation, or orthodontics should consider $5M - $10M+.
-Under-insuring professional indemnity is one of the biggest risks for dental practices.
+General dentists may be adequately covered at $2M, but practices performing implant surgery, oral surgery, sedation dentistry, or orthodontics should consider $5M to $10M or more.
+Under-insuring professional indemnity is one of the biggest financial risks for dental practices.

 2

-Dental equipment depreciates on paper but costs the same (or more) to replace.
-Ensure your material damage cover reflects the current replacement cost of all equipment, not the book value.
-Update your asset register and insured values annually.
+Dental equipment depreciates on paper but costs the same or more to replace.
+Ensure your material damage cover reflects current replacement values for all equipment, not the book or depreciated value.
+Update your asset register and insured values at least annually.

 3

-Detailed patient notes, treatment plans, imaging records, and signed consent forms are your best defence against malpractice claims.
-The Dental Council expects high standards of record-keeping, and good records significantly strengthen your position if a claim arises.
+Detailed patient notes, treatment plans, radiographic images, and signed informed-consent forms are your best defence if a malpractice claim arises.
+The Dental Board of Australia expects high standards of record-keeping, and comprehensive records materially strengthen your position.

 4

-Dental practices face strict infection control standards.
-Ensure your insurance covers costs associated with infection control breaches, including patient notification, testing, and any resulting claims.
-Compliance with the Dental Council's infection prevention and control standards is both a regulatory and insurance requirement.
+Dental practices operate under rigorous infection-prevention standards.
+Confirm that your insurance covers costs associated with infection-control breaches, including patient notification, testing, and any resulting claims.
+Compliance with the Dental Board's infection-prevention guidelines is both a regulatory and an insurance requirement.

 5

-Modern dental practices rely heavily on digital records, imaging, and practice management software.
-Invest in cybersecurity, regular backups, and staff training.
-Consider cyber liability cover to protect against data breach costs under the Privacy Act 2020.
+Modern dental practices are heavily reliant on digital records, imaging, and practice-management software.
+Invest in cybersecurity measures, maintain regular off-site backups, and train staff on data-handling protocols.
+Cyber liability cover is an important safeguard against breach costs under the Privacy Act 1988.

 6

-Your practice evolves - new practitioners, additional services, more equipment, higher turnover.
-Review your insurance at each renewal to ensure your cover matches your current practice.
-Notify your insurer of significant changes during the year, such as adding a new dentist or introducing sedation services.
+Your practice evolves - new practitioners join, additional services are introduced, more equipment is acquired, turnover rises.
+Review your insurance at each renewal to confirm it reflects your current operations.
+Notify your insurer of significant changes during the year, such as adding a new associate dentist or introducing IV sedation.

 Frequently Asked Questions